Haemodynamic Monitoring Pathway for NEXT

 - A total of 3 webinars (January 19/March 16/May 25, 2022)

-- A 2 day face-to-face course at the ESICM headquarters in Brussels (date TBC) where theory is reinforced through clinical case workshops, small group collaborative work, problem-solving exercises and practical activities.
+- A 2 day face-to-face course at the ESICM headquarters in Brussels (July 6-7, 2022) where theory is reinforced through clinical case workshops, small group collaborative work, problem-solving exercises and practical activities.
+To this event the best 50 scoring participants will be invited to participate.
+They will benefit from FREE ENTRY to the course in Brussels.

 - Practical hands-on during LIVES in Paris (October 22-26, 2022).